chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

 ### Integration Test (Optional)

 - Export `RUN_LIVE_AZURE_TEST=1` alongside the feedback environment variables.
+- Ensure the Azure connection details are available either through the environment (`AZURE_FEEDBACK_*`) or by editing `MANUAL_AZURE_TEST_CONFIG` at the top of `tests/test_feedback_storage.py` with temporary credentials.
-- Run `pytest tests/test_feedback_storage.py -k live_azure` to append a unique record and verify the blob contents.
-The test skips automatically when the Azure environment is not configured.
+- Run `pytest tests/test_feedback_storage.py -k live_azure -vv -rs` to append a unique record and verify the blob contents.
+The test reports the specific skip reason whenever the configuration is incomplete.